DataNeuro/ecommerce-project/README.md

 ![Data Model](https://github.com/DataNeuro/ecommerce-project/blob/main/E-commerce_Data%20model.jpg)

+Python was used to create a database with the following tables: Aisle, Departments, Products, Orders, and Order_products.
+After setting up the structure, data was loaded into these tables to organize and manage the information efficiently.(https://github.com/DataNeuro/ecommerce-project/blob/main/ecommerce_project_final.ipynb)

 The project involved analysing various aspects of this data.
 Firstly, a list of departments and their associated aisles was identified and the number of aisles in each department was determined.
 The next step was to create a list of products with their associated aisles and determine the number of products in each aisle.